 Injury or accident:

-For some people problems may be as a result of an injury or accident.
+For some people, problems may result from an injury or accident.
 Accidents lead to shock in the muscles and tendons.
-In severe cases it may be as a result of bone dislocation.
+In severe cases, it may be as a result of bone dislocation.
 It is advisable to seek medical assistance if the pain persists.

-For others the problems is as a result of slow and progressive increase of pain on the back.
-Sometimes the issue could be as a result of a continued poor posture.
-Usually a poor posture puts your head forward and exerts a lot of stress on the muscle in the back of the neck and the upper part of the shoulders.
-If you have a poor posture problem your muscles are constantly in a state of contraction which results in injury and discomfort.
+For others, the problems result from a slow and progressive increase of pain in the back.
+Sometimes the issue could be a result of a continued poor posture.
+Usually, a poor posture puts your head forward and exerts a lot of stress on the muscle in the back of the neck and the upper part of the shoulders.
+If you have a poor posture problem, your muscles are constantly in a state of contraction, which results in injury and discomfort.

 Failure to exercise:

-Failure to exercise opposing muscle groups can lead to neck, shoulder and back discomfort.
-The imbalance of muscle strength can lead to chronic or periodic pressure in these areas.
+Failure to exercise opposing muscle groups can lead to neck, shoulder, and back discomfort.
+In addition, the imbalance of muscle strength can lead to chronic or periodic pressure in these areas.

 Application of heat or ice:

 Massage helps to increase blood flow to the muscles.
-It also improves muscle tone and assists your muscles to relax.
+It also improves muscle tone and assists your muscles in relaxing.